UoB-COMSM0166/2026-group-14/docs/implementation-report.md

 ## Conclusion

-Implementing *Defend Britain* taught us that building mechanics is only part of the work — making them *feel right* demands equal attention.
+Implementing *Defend London* taught us that building mechanics and making them *feel right* both demand equal attention.
 The balance formula gave us a shared diagnostic language; centralised configuration made iteration safe; visual debug tooling made precise alignment tractable.
-More broadly, this project showed that "feel" is not a vague quality but something that can be diagnosed systematically.
+More broadly, this project showed that "feel" is a quality we can diagnose systematically.
 These practices — principled frameworks, single-source configuration, purpose-built tooling — will transfer directly to future projects.